 The manager or administrator of the estate is called the “Personal Representative” (or “Executor”) and is either named in a will or appointed according to state law in cases where there is no will.

 A Personal Representative is entitled to hire a lawyer, at the expense of the estate, to help him or her properly carry out the many responsibilities of the office.
 The lawyer can help protect from liability and legal entanglements while organizing a process to carry out fiduciary duties.
 Some duties of the Personal Representative include:

 - Adhering to dates and deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)

-- Gather and protect the decedent’s assets
+- Gathering and protecting the decedent’s assets

-- Pay appropriate claims against the estate
+- Paying claims against the estate

-- Oversee tax requirements
+- Fulfilling tax obligations

-If you have been named as Personal Representative (or would like to be) and chose to allow our firm to provide legal representation to you in your fiduciary capacity, all of us will dedicate our best professional efforts to making your experience a positive one.
 Estate administration is time-consuming, detail-oriented, and fraught with emotions.
 Having us handle the details removes one more layer of stress during a time of difficult transition for many families.